The Five Tenets of Health

 Nourishment

-It is easy to remember that we receive nourishment from food and drink, but we receive nourishment through all five senses which, in turn, nourish our perspectives, minds and bodies.
 Each sense organ is nourished by the quality and quantity of stimulus to which it is exposed: our ears to sound, our skin to touch; our eyes to sight or form; our tongue to taste and our nose to smell.

-The form, feel, taste and smell of the food and drink we ingest nourishes at least four of our senses and significantly affects our health.
+The form, feel, taste and smell of the food and drink we ingest nourishes at least four out of our senses and significantly affects our health.
 Unless you have worked out a different diet with your personal health care practitioners that differs, the following dietary principles generally support healthy digestion:

 Enjoy:

-• Mostly whole, freshly cooked foods, especially vegetables, fruits grains or beans, with minimal animal products and as minimal an amount of highly processed foods–including packaged, canned, sugary and frozen food and drinks as possible .
+• Mostly whole, freshly cooked foods, especially vegetables, fruits, grains or beans, with minimal animal products and as minimal an amount of highly processed foods–including packaged, canned, sugary and frozen food and drinks as possible.

 • Warm drinks, including room temperature water, sipped throughout the day and with a meal, but not just before a meal.